 - 2.1 The working party met on a number of occasions to gather evidence for their report from senior council officers that included the Director of Corporate Services and Head of Neighbourhoods.
 These meetings were held between August 2023 and November 2023. - 2.2 Members agreed that the review would focus on the negative impact of tourism and how the Council might best address these in particular, in relation to managing the impact on the various areas of Council activity.
 The working party then held a number of report drafting sessions between November 2023 and February 2024.
 This led to the drafting of the report hereby attached as Annex 1 to the covering report.
-Below is a summary of findings and recommendations made by the working party:

-i.
-Beach Management

-The district experienced a spike in Anti Social Behaviour (ASB) related to alcohol in the previous summer period.
+Below is a summary of findings and recommendations made by the working party that were subsequently adopted by the Overview and Scrutiny Panel: - i.
+Beach Management - The district experienced a spike in Anti Social Behaviour (ASB) related to alcohol in the previous summer period.
 Council enforcement officers were not accredited and upskilling these officers through further training and accreditation would improve enforcement effectiveness.
 Current budget limits were preventing the Council from conducting enforcement activities across all of the local beaches to tackle ASB.
-There were complaints received from residents about jet ski users coming close to beaches and at times harassing swimmers.

-ii.
-Public Toilets
+There were complaints received from residents about jet ski users coming close to beaches and at times harassing swimmers. - ii.
+Public Toilets iii.
+Waste Management